joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/11/us/trump-hires-billion-dollar-lawyer.html?searchResultPosition=5

 **What Are Burn Pits, and How Did They Harm U.S. Troops?**\
-`Veterans and their advocates describe fires that burned continuously, consuming the military’s trash on overseas bases and producing toxic smoke.`\
+`Veterans and their advocates describe continuously burning fires on overseas bases that consumed the military’s trash and produced toxic smoke.`\
 https://nytimes.com/2022/08/11/us/politics/burn-pits-military-veterans.html?searchResultPosition=6

 **Seeing Double?
 So Do Great Artists.**\